autonomys/subspace-docs/docs/develop/nova/remix_guide.md

  ![Remix-10](/img/developers/Remix-10.png)

-11. You will be prompted to confirm the password with MetaMask, just make sure that the network you’re connected to is Subspace EVM.
+11. You will be prompted to confirm the password with MetaMask, just make sure that the network you’re connected to is Autonomys EVM.

  ![Remix-11](/img/developers/Remix-11.png)

-12. Adjust the gas limit and deploy your smart contract on Subspace Core EVM.
+12. Adjust the gas limit and deploy your smart contract on Autonomys Core EVM.
 Now your transaction is recorded and you can interact with your smart contract at the bottom of the page - it's possible to call the functions `increment()` and `decrement()` as well as `setNumber()`

 :::caution